googlearchive/friendlypix/web/README.md

 This will start `firebase serve` and make sure your Javascript files are transpiled automatically to ES5.

-> This is cufrrently broken on Windows.
-On windows please run the following commands separately instead: `bower install`, `babel -w scripts -s --retain-lines -d lib` and `firebase serve`.
+> This is currently broken on Windows.
+On Windows please run the following commands separately instead: `bower install`, `babel -w scripts -s --retain-lines -d lib` and `firebase serve`.

 Then open [http://localhost:5000](http://localhost:5000)